Sunday, January 3, 2021

 Initiative as Tables

 Anyone who has played or discussed Dungeons & Dragons-based or OSR games with me knows I have strong opinions on the handling of initiative (and many half finished blog posts regarding them).
-When I've been subjected attempted to play more recent editions I've posited that things like "attacks of opportunity" and parts of combat movement have clearly been stolen inspired by the game of kings, Blood Bowl.
+When I've been subjected attempted to play more recent editions I've posited that things like "attacks of opportunity" and parts of combat movement have clearly been stolen inspired by The Game of Kings, Blood Bowl.

 During our recent Uod campaign, I've even joked about making an OSR style game from the Blood Bowl rules, pointing out where mechanics like block dice roll calculations would be great improvments to combat.
 Thinking about how the passing/interception rules could streamline shooting missile weapons into a melee.
 Unseriously commented about using the Kickoff Table for initiative.

 But I couldn't let go of the initiative ideal.
 I'm a fan of phased initiative (movement, missile, etc) in some form.
-Other games have made the mechanics for player oriented.
+Other games have made the mechanics more player oriented.
 Rolling to see if players were acting before or after the opponents rather than rolling for the opponents themselves.
 It occured to me that if putting the rolls all on the player side, why even compare numbers.
 OSR style games use random tables for all sort of things, why not initiative and why not more than order of actions.

 The goal isn't to recreate Blood Bowl as D&D. I'll start with the Blood Bowl items and slowly replace them with cooler or more combat orientated craziness.
 I could crowd-source a cool list of events, but we still need to determine the order of events in a round.
-I'll probably edit this table 4 or 5 times to make D&D-friendlier as a decide which makes more sense, "crazy things that happen during combat" or "variations on 'who goes first'".
+I'll probably edit this table 4 or 5 times to make it D&D-friendlier as I decide which makes more sense: "crazy things that happen during combat" or "variations on 'who goes first'".
 Ultimately I'll need to come back to address what happens on subsequent rounds.
 The results assume side-based initiative that is normally random from round to round.

-Initiative Table v0.1 - roll 2d6
+Initiative Table v0.1.1 - roll 2d6

 2 - Get the Ref: